 - Highlight a star employee

 - Give a sneak peek into how your work gets done or product gets made

 - Share your team having fun at a company event

-2. Respond to customer reviews.
+2. Respond to customer reviews

-During the webinar, we shared the statistics that 90% of consumers now look for customer reviews before making a purchase or choosing to visit a business.
+Statistics show that 90% of consumers now look for customer reviews before making a purchase or choosing to visit a business.
 Of course, getting more reviews (and high-quality ones, in particular) is a longer-term strategy, but you can start making improvements today by responding to the reviews that are already coming in.

 And it’s not just reviews — Google also has a Q&A section on its business listings where prospective customers can ask for more information about your business.
 This is a great opportunity to expand upon your various business benefits and convert browsers into buyers.

 So, how should you respond to these questions and comments?
 Try to be as engaging and helpful as possible, and always keep your cool.
 For example, if a customer leaves a negative review about a recent experience, let them know that their satisfaction is important to you and invite them to send you an email so you can make things right (don’t forget to include your email address!).

 Or, for example, if someone posts a question asking if you have chocolate lava cake on your menu and you don’t, take it a step further than simply saying, “No, sorry.”
 Instead, you could say, “Unfortunately we don’t have chocolate lava cake, but we have an amazing chocolate brownie sundae that’s very popular with customers.
 We’d love to have you come in and try it!
 In fact, we offer 50% off of all desserts on Monday nights.”

 Many people don’t know about this yet, but your business profile on Google now features the ability to share posts with your audience.
 These are just like small updates you may already be posting on Facebook, Twitter or Instagram, but now you can publish them directly to your Google business listing, as well.